-Following an individualized learning plan, each Abot Tala member is paired with an advisor to mentor and guide them through their unique paths to achieving their goals and dreams.
+Following an individualized learning plan, each Abot Tala member is paired with a mentor to guide them through their unique paths to achieving their goals and dreams.
 Abot Tala focuses on meaningful learning that stays relevant in their future careers rather than forcing standardized tests and offering questionable grades.
-Classes and tutorials are led by guest mentors and facilitators who are experts in their field.
+Classes and tutorials are led by guest mentors and facilitators who are practitioners and experts in their field.
 We ask members regularly what they’d like to work on and learn which then leads us to search in the community for someone who is willing to share their time and talents with a young person.
 We’re constantly amazed at the talented and dedicated people we are able to find or who find us.

 Owie Burns dela Cruz (Executive Director)

 A homeschooling Mom of two children since 2011, Owie has taught communication and collaboration to other homeschooled teens at the Fort and Alabang.
 She was CEO of School in a Backpack, Managing Editor for teen publication The Word 4U and helped teach public speaking for kids at Trumpets Playshop.
 She’s worn hats as events host, voice talent, dubber, newscaster, scriptwriter, broadcast journalist but the hat she is most passionate to don on is as Superpower Tapper – helping young people find their unique superpowers.
 At Abot Tala, the teens have decided to call her “tita” (auntie) because that’s who she has become to everyone.

 Chemist, educator and scientific researcher, Ericho has taught both science and non-science majors at the Ateneo de Manila University and has delved thoroughly into topics such as heavy metal contamination in Philippine mining sites.
 Aside from being the go-to math and science guy in Abot Tala, Ericho sees himself as one who can help learners realize their goals at the same time introduce them to other mentors and people who can help make it possible for them to reach their goals.